joelberkeley/spidr/INSTALL.md

 # Installation

-**Note:** these installation instructions may have changed since the latest release.
-Navigate to the latest git tag for accurate instructions.
+**Note:** these instructions may have changed since the latest release.
+Navigate to the instructions at the latest git tag for accurate details.

 ## Install the spidr frontend